Course Outline

 Lessons

-• Current Cyber-security Landscape
+- Current Cyber-security Landscape

-• Assume Compromise Philosophy
+- Assume Compromise Philosophy

 After completing this module, students will be able to:

-• Describe the current cybersecurity landscape.
+- Describe the current cyber-security landscape.

-• Describe the Assume Compromise Philosophy.
+- Describe the Assume Compromise Philosophy.

-• Identify factors that contribute to the cost of a breach.
+- Identify factors that contribute to the cost of a breach.

 Module 2: Red Team: Penetration, Lateral Movement, Escalation, and Exfiltration

-Red team versus blue team exercises involve the simulation of an attack against an organization’s information system.
-The red team simulates and, in some cases, performs proof of concept steps taken in the attack against the organization’s IT systems.
-The blue team simulates the response to that attack.
-This adversarial approach not only allows for the identification of security vulnerabilities in the way that the organization’s IT systems are configured, but also allows members of the organization’s information systems staff to learn how to detect and respond to attacks.
-In this module you will learn the Practice Red team versus Blue team approach to detecting and responding to security threats.
+Red team versus Blue team exercises involve simulating an attack against an organisation’s information system.
+The Red team simulates, and in some cases executes, proof-of-concept steps taken during an attack against the organisation’s IT systems.
+The Blue team simulates the response to this attack.
+This adversarial approach not only helps identify security vulnerabilities in how the organisation’s IT systems are configured but also enables information systems staff to learn how to detect and respond to attacks.
+In this module, you will learn about the practice of the Red team versus Blue team approach to detecting and responding to security threats.

 Lessons

-• Red Team versus Blue Team Exercises
+- Red Team versus Blue Team Exercises

-• The Attackers Objective
+- The Attackers Objective

-• Red Team Kill Chain
+- Red Team Kill Chain

 After completing this module, students will be able to:

-• Distinguish between responsibilities of red teams and blue teams.
+- Distinguish between responsibilities of Red teams and Blue teams.

-• Identify typical objectives of cyber attackers.
+- Identify typical objectives of cyber attackers.

-• Describe a kill chain carried out by red teams.
+- Describe a kill chain carried out by Red teams.

 Module 3: Blue Team Detection, Investigation, Response, and Mitigation